top of page

 A Final Thought

 My dear friends, life is not meant to be a constant battle against the current.
 You were not put here to exhaust yourself fighting against the natural flow of things.
-You are here to experience, to grow, to learn, to love.
+You are here to experience, to grow, to learn, and to love.

 And sometimes, the most powerful thing you can do is simply stop fighting.
+This is not the end.
+It is only the beginning.

 With love,